Marine Transportation Security Regulations

 (c) the impact of watchkeeping duties and fatigue on vessel personnel alertness and performance;

-(d) security training deficiencies; and
+(d) security training deficiencies;

 - Date modified: